-The normative legal research method is used in this study to analyze policies related to gig economy workers in Southeast Asia, especially in Indonesia, Malaysia, and Singapore.
-This method is applied to compare legal protection for gig economy workers in the three countries by referring to the applicable laws and regulations, such as the Labor Law and other related regulations.
-Data collection is carried out through literature studies by reading, collecting, and classifying materials relevant to the research topic.
-Data analysis was carried out in a comparative descriptive manner to identify similarities, differences, and trends in legal protection policies in force in the three countries.
+The normative legistresearch method is used in this study to analyze policies related to gig economy workers in Southeast Asia, especially in Indonesia, Malaysia, and Singapore.
+This method is applied to compare legal protection for gig economy workers in the three countries with reference to applicable laws and regulations.
+Data collection is carried through literature study by reading, collecting, and classifying materials relevant to the research topic.
 The results of the analysis are then presented descriptively in the form of scientific articles to provide recommendations for improving legal policies that are more effective in protecting gig economy workers.